Bringing a child into the world is a joyous event, but sometimes one aspect threatens to dampen the happiness—taking time off from work.

 Though United States does not legally require businesses to provide paid maternity leave, cities and states have started to take it upon themselves to provide leave for new parents, with San Francisco approving six weeks of fully-paid leave in early April.

-Here's a look at what other countries offer new parents:
+Here's a look at parental leave offered by other countries:

 As paid leave for new parents continues to be a top issue, it’s a safe bet that wider changes may be coming soon.
 Let’s take a look at where the country stands, where it’s going, and what the possible effects may be on businesses large and small.